dusiburg/dusiburg-id/README.md

-# dusiburg-id
-IT Service of the Dusiburg Republic with digital documents and access to government services for DU citizens.
+## **Dusiburg ID is an IT Service** of the Dusiburg Republic with digital documents, virtual currency and access to government services for DU citizens.